prathamesh-sonpatki/golang-challenge/_posts/2015-03-20-evaluator-feedback.md

 - Readability is key. `gofmt` is a thing.
 So are `golint` and `go vet`.
 - There's a thing called "short reads". `Read` is allowed to return less bytes than fit in the buffer, without it being an error.
 You probably wanted `io.ReadFull`.

+#### Discussion

+Please join the [golang-challenge channel]() on slack if you want to discuss this blog post.
+This is a room for people who are going to participate / have participated in the Go Challenge.